Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Justification for our model

 \subsection{Comparison to KL divergence and $L^p$ distances}

-In this section we consider the problem of density estimation for a mixture of Gaussians, using a distance measure that is either the KL divergence\footnote{ Recall that KL divergence is not symmetric; we only consider using KL divergence in one direction. } or an $L^p$ distance with $p>1$.
-Under these distance measures, we show that the sample complexity of this problem must necessarily depend on structural properties of the distribution --- that is, it cannot be bounded purely as a function of $k$, $d$ and $\epsilon$.
+In this section we consider the problem of density estimation, for mixtures of Gaussians, using a distance measure that is either the KL divergence or an $L^p$ distance with $p>1$.
+Under these distance measures, we show that the sample complexity of this problem must necessarily depend on the structural properties of the distribution---that is, it cannot be bounded purely as a function of $k$, $d$ and $\epsilon$.

 First we consider using the KL divergence.
-We show that no algorithm can guarantee that the KL divergence between the true distribution and the output distribution is smaller than any finite number with a uniformly bounded number of samples.
-In fact, this even holds for mixtures of two one-dimensional Gaussians with unit variances.
+Recall that KL divergence is not symmetric.
+We consider using KL divergence only in one direction and show that no algorithm can guarantee, after receiving a uniformly bounded number of samples from the true distribution, that the KL divergence between the true distribution and the output distribution is smaller than any finite number.
+In fact, this holds even for mixtures of two one-dimensional Gaussians with unit variances.